excalidraw/rfcs/active-rfcs/0000-tables.md

 - This approach definately will ease the swapping and handling of rows and columns.
 How do we track changes when columns or rows are reordered ?

-We can add an `order` attribute which helps in maintaining the correct sequence of `rows` and `columns` and `lastUpdated` helps in resolving conflicts in reordering.
+We can add an `index` attribute which helps in maintaining the correct sequence of `rows` and `columns` and `lastUpdated` helps in resolving conflicts in reordering.

 ```js
 {